SencilloDev/regoround/README.md

 This is a rego playground that you can run locally.
 It also allows you to load a custom bundle into the playground to use.

+URLs are safe to share.
+The URL parameters are built from the code itself and so cannot be guessed.

 ## Getting Started

 ### Custom bundle